I love cutting boards. I have many of them.

 Here is what I did for the stain.

-For the second cutting board, I opted out of the Burnt Umber and just used the Licorice.
+For the second cutting board, I went with the Licorice Enamels.
 I like it.
 It gives it a different look than the first board.

 You know I love me some transfers and since these cutting boards are just decorative, I wanted to figure out how to add them.
 Looking on Pinterest, I found ink transfers.
 I have never used or heard of these before.
 I ordered mine from Etsy.

 They are a little different than the IOD transfers I usually get.
 A little harder to use in my opinion but I think they add such dimension to the boards, plus they look worn.
 I don’t know if it is because of the wood grain or not but the ink did not transfer all the way off the paper.
 I still love the look.
 It gives it a time worn look to it!